We are currently accepting new applications for our Fall Cohort through August 1st. Cohort 14 starts March 2, 2020.

-PowerCorpsPHL is a 12-month workforce development program that tackles pressing environmental challenges, including improving stormwater management, increasing tree coverage, and revitalizing public land.
-PowerCorpsPHL is a City of Philadelphia AmeriCorps program operated in partnership with EducationWorks.
+PowerCorpsPHL is a 4- to 18-month, paid workforce development program that uses environmental service as the vehicle to teach career and technical skills.
+PowerCorpsPHL is a City of Philadelphia AmeriCorps program operated by EducationWorks.

 Be a 18-26 year old